mattiashallsten/mh-sho/readme.md

 # MH-Shō

-An adaptation of the japanese mouth-organ Shō (笙) in `SuperCollider`.
+An adaptation of the Japanese mouth-organ Shō (笙) in `SuperCollider`.

 ## Installation